Accessibility Tools

 Conservation Areas regulations

 The Conservation Area legislation requires you to give 6 weeks notice to the Wychavon District Council before you carry out any tree work.
-The exemptions are trees that are dead/dying/dangerous or trees that have a diameter of 75mm or less at 1.5m height.
+The exemptions are trees that are dead/dangerous or trees that have a diameter of 75mm or less at 1.5m height.
 The 6 week notice period gives Wychavon District Council time to assess if the tree is worthy of TPO status.

 Advice on tree planting and maintenance